HappyCodingMama/JS_Day3_DOM-project_Udemy/README.md

 1. load event
    'taskList' : Add remove task event, when 'click' implement function 'removeTask'
 2. define function "removeTask"
-   * declare if classList of event target contains 'delete-item',
+   * declare if 'delete-item' contains in class at parent elements of event target,
      - then display the confirm box : 'Are you Sure?',
-     - then call method to remove li
+     - then remove 'li''s parent elements of parent elements of event target

 3. load event
-   'clearBtn' : Add clear task event, when 'click' implement function 'clearTasks'
+   'clearBtn' : Add clear task event, after 'click' load function 'clearTasks'
 4. define function "clearTasks"
    * clear Task using while statement, not innerHtml

 5. load event
- 'filter' : Add filter task event, when 'keyup' implement function 'filterTasks'
+ 'filter' : Add filter task event, after 'keyup' load function 'filterTasks'
 6. define function "filterTasks"
-   * create variable text : assignment value of event target to lower case
+   * create variable text : assignment - call method to  to lower case to value of event target
    * select all node of class : 'collection-item',
      - execute a provided function once for each array element,
    * provided function: argument -> task
-     - create variable item : assignment  returns the first node of 'task', then, use textContent to get the element's text content
+     - create variable item :
+       assignment the element's text content at the first node of 'task',
-                                  if  there is not a matching is not equal in the index of text,
+       if  there is not a matching is not equal item to lower case in the index of text,
-                                  then show on a webpage
-		                            otherwise, hide it.
+       then show on a webpage otherwise, hide it.

 <strong> [ Step 3.
 Persist To Local Storage ] </strong>

 1. Store in local storage
    * call another function about localStorage in function addTask
       - put taskInput value in the function
 2. define function "storeTaskInLocalStorage", argument is "task"
    * define and initialize variable tasks
-   * if the localStorage item is empty, then 'tasks' is empty array
+   * if the getting localStorage item is empty, then 'tasks' is empty array
      - otherwise, 'tasks' assigns stored items transforms into a javaScript object
-     - add elements to the variable 'task'
+   * add task elements to the variable 'tasks'
-   * set adding 'tasks' to the local storage
-     - stored as a string
+   * set adding 'tasks' to the local storage and store as a string

 3. load event
    DOM : after 'DOMContentLoaded', call 'getTasks'